ColinConwell/CocoPack/docs/source/user/quickstart.rst

 Quickstart
 ==========

-This guide will help you get up and running with Coco-Pack quickly.
+This guide will help you get up and running with a few of Coco-Pack's main features.

 Python
 ======